prahul/spring-petclinic-modified/readme.md

 * Login to Jenkins.
 Make sure no other app is running on port 8080
   * http://localhost:8080
   * Go to Dashboard -> New Item
-    * Give a name to your app "spring-petclinic"
+    * Give a name to your app "spring-petclinic-modified"
   * Select Pipeline
     * **Definition**: Pipeline Script from SCM
     * **SCM**: Git